Now our city home is on the market. We moved out, but left it furnished, so that showing it would be easier.

 After the first couple days out there, I started the morning reading in Psalms (105 and 106).
 David was recounting his ancestors’ years spent in the wilderness, and how God continuously provided for them, in spite of their grumbling and rebellion (sounds familiar).

 I flipped over to Exodus and read about them (ironically) grumbling about water!
 I already knew about this in the Bible, but LIVING it while reading about it makes it take on a whole new meaning.

 I gathered the girls to me and read this to them.
 We all felt that little sting of conviction.

-We have it pretty good.
-We aren’t limited to quail and manna (though I’d CHEER over daily quail and “angel food”!).
+With all things considered, we have it pretty good.
 We have our favorite foods, a/c, beds, tv, movies, and are surrounded by woods and quiet.
 Really, it’s pretty great.
 Just smaller than we were used to, a little tight, and a few inconveniences.
 But, we are WELL provided for.

 SO, armed with new perspective, we named things that we were thankful for, instead.
 And off to work we went.